freelawproject/free.law/content/courtlistener-adds-7000-more-oral-arguments.md

 Although 7,000 more oral arguments may not sound like much, I must point out that these files are larger than your average MP3 and this has taken a week for our powerful server to download and prepare.
-Our collection now has more than 200 continuousÂ *days* of listeningÂ â€“ more than six months of audio.
+Our collection now has more than 200 continuous *days* of listening -- more than six months of audio.

 From here on, we'll continue getting the latest oral arguments from the